Shashank-TS/QuickBlog-AI-Enhanced-Full-Stack-Blogging-Platform/README.md

 npm start
 ```

-Access the application at [`http://localhost:5173/`](http://localhost:5173/).
+-Access the application at [`http://localhost:5173/`](http://localhost:5173/).
-To get started create a new account.
+-To get started create a new account.